 Infographic - Appointment of the ECB Executive Board

-The ECB executive board is responsible for the implementation of euro area monetary policy, as laid down by the ECB governing council.
-It is composed of the President, the Vice President and four other members, all appointed for a non-renewable 8-year term.
-The governing council is composed of six executive board members and the governors of national central banks of the euro area member states.
+The ECB executive board is responsible for the implementation of euro-area monetary policy, as laid down by the ECB governing council.
+It is composed of the President, the Vice-President and four other members, all appointed for a non-renewable eight-year term.
+The governing council is composed of six executive board members and the governors of the national central banks of the euro-area member states.